asce-web/ascenews/wp-content/plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 5.5.7 =
+* Fix: Background CSS wasn't working properly in a few cases.
+* Update: Lazysizes updated to 5.1.1 (from 5.0.0).
+* Update: Parser optimized.

 = 5.5.6 =
 * Update: Lazysizes updated to 5.1.0 (from 4.0.4).